TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Update server

 - Use ESC to close the rcon please

-- update maps
-- Separate inventory category: Armors
-	- In place of current tools
-	- Tools with a separate binding or perhaps even with none

 - We should just show a complete inventory screen on pressing Tilde
 	- Escape then goes back to the game